aeon-toolkit/aeon/docs/developer_guide.md

 # Developer Guide

 Welcome to the `aeon` developer guide.
-This guide is intended for new developers and current developers who want to learn about specific topics for code and non-code developments.
+This guide is intended for new developers and current developers who want to learn about specific topics for both code and non-code project development.

 For a step-by-step guide for setting up a development version of `aeon` and creating a pull request, see the [contributing guide](contributing.md).
 At any point